mlcommons/medperf/docs/getting_started/model_owner_demo.md

 #### What Happens After Requesting the Association?

 ![Benchmark Committee accepts / rejects models](../tutorial_images/mo-4-bc-accepts-rejects-models.png){class="tutorial-sticky-image-content"}
 When participating with a real benchmark, you must wait for the Benchmark Committee to approve the association request.
 You can check the status of your association requests by running `medperf association ls -bm`.
-The association is identified by the server UIDs of your MLCube and the benchmark with which you are requesting association.
+The association is identified by the server UIDs of your container and the benchmark with which you are requesting association.

 ![The end](../tutorial_images/the-end.png){class="tutorial-sticky-image-content"}
 {% include "getting_started/shared/cleanup.md" %}